tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata.md

 ### Blob Names

-A blob name must conforming to the following naming rules:
+A blob name must conform to the following naming rules:

 - A blob name can contain any combination of characters.